OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-project-deployment-process.md

 hideInThisSectionHeader: true
 ---

 In this part of the guide, we'll create our deployment process to deploy our package to our deployment targets.
-At this point, you have all the steps you need to deploy your application.
 In this scenario, we have the following steps:

 * Send slack message to notify team of deployment
 * Create MySQL database